Set up enrollment for devices in Azure AD shared device mode

 Applies to iOS/iPadOS

 Corporate-owned devices purchased through Apple Business Manager or Apple School Manager can be enrolled in Intune via automated device enrollment.
-Microsoft Intune supports zero-touch provisioning for devices in Azure AD shared mode, which means that the device can be set up and enrolled in Intune with minimal interaction from the frontline worker.
+Microsoft Intune supports zero-touch provisioning for devices in shared device mode, which means that the device can be set up and enrolled in Intune with minimal interaction from the frontline worker.

-• Create an Apple enrollment profile
+• Create an Apple enrollment policy

 • Create an assignment filter for fast provisioning